 There is a serious flaw in the web design industry, and small business owners are especially prone to fall victim to it.
 The problem is that often, very little business planning goes into a website design.
 Too many web designers and web design companies are more concerned with selling web design than taking the time to work with individual clients and build an effective website.

 Because small business owners do not have big advertising budgets, they can be easily attracted to the low rates of some web designers and the larger companies offering low-cost packages.
-However, what is often lacking in these inexpensive options are the value of a web designer who will work with you to effectively use your resources to accomplish your goals.
+However, what is often lacking in these inexpensive options is the value of a web designer who will work with you to effectively use your resources to accomplish your goals.

 The one element missing in web design is the very thing that is fundamentally important; that element is uniqueness.
 A Unique Selling Point (USP) is one of the basic tenets of marketing.
 You must answer the questions: why should I buy from you, and, what makes you different from my other choices?